Mr. Snuffleupagus: Meeting the adults

 This running gag of Snuffy not becoming visible to the adults ended with the Season 17 premiere of Sesame Street, episode 2096 (first aired November 18, 1985, following the release of the Sesame Street film Sesame Street Presents: Follow That Bird).
-Big Bird is tired of the adults not believing him about Snuffy, so he decides to arrange for them to come to his nest and meet Snuffy when he yells the signaling word, "Food!"
+Big Bird is tired of the adults refusing to believe him about Snuffy, so he decides to arrange for them to come to his nest and meet Snuffy when he yells the signaling word, "Food!"
 He chooses this word because he knows the grown-ups will not believe him if he tells them his real reason for inviting them to his nest, and "food" is a more credible lure.
 When Big Bird calls out the word, Snuffy runs off to tell his mother about the meeting, so once again the grown-ups just miss him.
 Gordon, wanting to help, suggests to Big Bird that he needs someone to help him keep Snuffy in his nest, and Elmo offers to be the one.
 Snuffy returns, then tells Elmo he had better go home and brush his fur to prepare for the grown-ups' arrival, but Elmo holds on to his snuffle so he cannot go.
 Big Bird yells, "Food!" as a distraction, and one by one the adults come and see Snuffy for the first time ever.
-They are stunned, then cautiously approach, and Big Bird does an "I told you so" routine.
-Susan (Loretta Long) apologizes on behalf of the group for disbelieving Big Bird for so long.
+They are stunned, then cautiously approach, before Big Bird returns overjoyed.
+Susan (Loretta Long) apologizes on behalf of the adults for disbelieving Big Bird for so long.
 Bob (Bob McGrath) then tells him, "From now on, we'll believe you whenever you tell us something."
 (Snuffy tells Big Bird they should get what Bob said in writing.)
 Linda (Linda Bove) then suggests that Big Bird introduce Snuffy to everyone one by one.
 Then-popular talk show host Phil Donahue, appearing as himself on the episode, was also introduced to Snuffy.
 The entire Sesame Street cast henceforth sees Snuffy regularly on the show.

 In an interview on the show Still Gaming, Snuffy's performer, Martin P. Robinson, revealed that Snuffy was finally introduced to the main human cast mainly due to a string of high-profile and sometimes graphic stories of pedophilia and sexual abuse of children that aired on 60 Minutes.
 According to Carol-Lynn Parente, the writers felt that by having the adults refuse to believe Big Bird, they were scaring children into thinking that their parents would not believe them if they had been abused and that they would just be better off remaining silent.
 On the same telethon, during Robinson's explanation, Loretta Long uttered the words "Bronx daycare", a reference to reports on New York TV station WNBC-TV of alleged sexual abuse at a Bronx daycare center.
 This was seen in the documentary Sesame Street Unpaved.